 TABLE 23: Eutrophication-related variables.
-MONITORING TYPE PARAMETER Drivers/ stressors Physico-chemical ^[96] monitoring Typically inorganic variables, but also organic and inorganic toxicants, including temperature, pH, turbidity, Secchi disk depth, DO, BOD, COD and nutrients.
-Microbial monitoring Typically faecal microorganisms, such as Escherichia coli , that are also often associated with poorly operated WwTWs.
-Microbial processes happen within the cycle of aquatic life and are relevant in the assessment of eutrophication and nutrient budgets.
+MONITORING TYPE PARAMETER Drivers/ stressors Physico-chemical ^[100] monitoring Typically inorganic variables, but also organic and inorganic toxicants, including temperatory pH, turbidity, Secchi disk depth, DO, BOD, COD and nutrients.
+Microbial monitoring Typically faecal microorganisms, such as Escherichia coli, that are also often assoc poorly operated WwTWs.
+Microbial processes happen within the cycle of aquatic lift relevant in the assessment of eutrophication and nutrient budgets.
 Volumetric monitoring Typically stream flow or effluent discharge volumes, necessary to determine loading.
-Responses Eutrophication monitoring Use trophic status indices as an indication of the trophic conditions of surface water resources.
-Biomonitoring Use bio-indicators, such as diatoms, and other invertebrates, and fish, to assess aquatic ecosystem health.
-Silicon (Si) is an indicator of freshwater dispersion and potential for diatom blooms.
-Toxicity monitoring Such as neuro- and hepato-toxins, released from some algal species, which can kill animals and pose a threat to human health.
+Responses Eutrophication monitoring Use trophic status indices as an indication of the trophic conditions of surface water res Use bio-indicators, such as diatoms, and other invertebrates, and fish, to asses ecosystem health.
+Silicon (Si) is an indicator of freshwater dispersion and potential